ThomasBurleson/angularjs-gsTimelines/README.md

 Koda #3 Only

-- Support to drag on image to manually sequence through transitions
+- Support to drag on image to manually sequence through transition frames

 ---